 What are the symptoms of intussusception in babies?

 Normally, intussusception causes a sudden, very intense abdominal pain, as if the baby has colic.
 The baby becomes tearful and irritable.
 A very common sign is that the baby curls up its legs to relieve the pain.
 In addition, the baby may become pale.

 This colicky pain comes and goes, then returns after 15 to 20 minutes.
 During these pain-free intervals, the infant often appears listless and exhausted.
 At the beginning of the clinical picture, the infant may vomit the last food they’ve eaten.

 A characteristic sign of intussusception is what is known as red currant jelly stool, as the baby may poop red blood and mucus.
 If the obstruction is left untreated, the child may develop a high fever, difficulty breathing, or a weak pulse.
 This is a serious situation that requires emergency treatment.

 You may be interested in: Digestive Illnesses in Children: What You Should Know

 A doctor will diagnose this pathology based on the clinical presentation of the child and by performing a physical examination.
 They may also need to perform some imaging tests, such as an ultrasound or a simple X-ray.

-The treatment will depend on how long the condition has been present and the evolution of the child.
 The most conservative option is to give the child an enema or saline solution and to check with an imaging test that the symptoms are resolved.